Curve classes on conic bundle threefolds and applications to rationality: Intermediate Jacobian torsors

+has image contained in \(\PPrym_{\Deltatilde/\Delta}^{\bPic_{W/k}}\). \end{lemma} \begin{proof} The existence of the natural transformations/morphisms \(\ejp\) and \(\pje\) follows by composing the natural transformations defined in Propositions~\ref{prop:epsilon}, \ref{prop:jp}, and \ref{prop:pj}, which is possible since \(\eps\) is birational, \(p\) is smooth, and \(j\) is a regular embedding.
+Existence of the morphism \(\pi_*\) follows from Proposition~\ref{prop:pi}.

+Finally, since \(\bCH2_{X/k}\) is a smooth group scheme, it suffices to check the image of \((\pje, \pi_*)\) on \(\kbar\)-points, which is Proposition~\ref{prop:CH2-to-PPrym}. \end{proof}

-Beauville showed that, over algebraically closed fields of characteristic not \(2\), the Prym variety with the homomorphism \((\iota_*-1)\circ(\ejp)^{-1}\) of Section~\ref{sec:beauville} is the algebraic representative for \((\CH^2 X_\kbar)^0\) (i.e., Murre's definition of the intermediate Jacobian) \cite{beauville-ij}*{Proposition 3.3}.
-We use Beauville's result to show that, over any field of characteristic different from 2, \((\bCH2_{X/k})^0\) is the Prym variety.
+Beauville showed that, over algebraically closed fields of characteristic not \(2\), the Prym variety \(\bPrym_{\Deltatilde/\Delta}\) with the homomorphism \((\iota_*-1)\circ(\ejp)^{-1}\) of Section~\ref{sec:beauville} is the algebraic representative for \((\CH^2 X_\kbar)^0\) (i.e., Murre's definition of the intermediate Jacobian \cite{Murre-applications-K-theory}) \cite{beauville-ij}*{Proposition 3.3}.
+We build on Beauville's work to extend the result to over any field of characteristic different from \(2\) (not necessarily algebraically closed).
+In addition, when \(X\) is geometrically rational, we show that \((\bCH2_{X/k})^0\) is isomorphic to the Prym variety. \begin{thm} Let \(k\) be a field of characteristic different from \(2\).
+The homomorphism \(\ejp\) of Lemma~\ref{lem:ejp-pje} induces a \(G_k\)-equivariant group isomorphism